otto-torino/django-baton/README.md

 ]
 ```

-If you get a "__No crypto library available__" when using the Google Analytics index, install this package:
+If you want to use Google Analytics index page, please install the following packages:

-    $ pip install PyOpenSSL
+    $ pip install PyOpenSSL google-auth google-auth-httplib2 google-api-python-client requests

 ### Why two installed apps?